In the last 100 years, life expectancy for men has increased by 65 percent, according to the Centers for Disease Control

 Doctors can determine if you have male hypogonadism through physical exams and blood tests.
-If low testosterone levels are detected, your doctors may perform additional tests to determine the cause.
+If your doctor detects low testosterone they may perform additional tests to determine the cause.

 Treatment typically includes testosterone replacement therapy (TRT) in the form of: